Human antibody technology and human antibody responses

 A detailed understanding of germline genes available in study subjects are critical for properrepertoire analysis.
 Germline gene databases are known to contain alleles of such genes that have been incorrectly identified.
 Furthermore, some common alleles are missing from these databases, and most genes in databases will not be relevant in the context of a single subject as it is not present in his/her genotype.
 These problems result in many incorrect assignments of germline gene origin of individual sequences, a fact that affect downstream interpretation of antibody responses, the role of somatic hypermutation etc.

-As part of my interest in antibody repertoires I have been engaged in the Adaptive Immune Receptor Repertoire Community, more specifically in its Germline Database Working Group and its Inferred Allele Review Committee (IARC).
+As part of my interest in antibody repertoires I have been engaged in the Adaptive Immune Receptor Repertoire Community, more specifically in its Germline Database Working Group, Software Working Group, and its Inferred Allele Review Committee (IARC).
 My aim in this context is to develop valid, best-practice procedures for computational inference of immunoglobulin germline genes using information obtained from studies employing high throughput sequencing of immunoglobulin-encoding transcriptomes, and to support the incorporation of such information into existing germline gene databases.

 As outlined above, studies of antibody repertoires are critically dependent on an understanding of the genes available to each study subject for the generation of antibody diversity.
 Unfortunately, sequencing of human immunoglobulin germline gene loci is well beyond the capabilities of virtually every antibody research project.
 Consequently, other approaches, in particular gene inference based on analysis of antibody-encoding transcripts using next generation sequencing, have become important for our understanding of individual subjects' immunoglobulin repertoires and their development.
 We have described: